-After an unreconciled period of time, slowly regaining my senses, I looked to the hillside above, only to find validation to what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
+After an unreconciled period of time, slowly regaining my senses, I looked to the hillside above, only to find validation for what incredibly I thought to have seen…..an insanely small bearded man, clad in Bavarian hiking gear peering down at me.
 He seemed in that moment more curious than compassionate.

 With each step back uphill, his scale oddly seemed to remain extremely minuscule in stature (by my measure, he could not have been more than six inches in height!)….. as I approached the top edge of the bank, he began a series of tumbles and flips worthy of an olympian.
 In dismay I blurted out “what are you”?
 He responded (while launching into, what I must admit, was a stupendous 360 degree back flip) with a high pitched taunting-like laugh and in that instant he ran off, hoisting a miniature alpine horn to his mouth expelling what sounded like a bad rendition of an old calvary charge.

 I spent the next half hour slogging downhill in disbelief, trying to come to terms with what had just happened, knowing that if I shared it with others, it would only build on the consensus of what was unanimously considered my intensely “exaggerated imagination”.

 Days slipped into more months until the years eventually erased entirely my clarity of the encounter with the small annoying Bavarian acrobat.
 I was no longer certain what came first, seeing him or my head meeting the boulder that day I veered off the trail.
 I’d since had many treks along the same mountain path with my Grandfather without further incident.

-On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
-I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.
+On my fourteenth birthday, my Grandfather felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
+I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into the circle of Ancient Storytellers.